 5. Author.
 I used to write stories and make them into books with illustrated covers when I was a kid.
 I found one last year about a pink and polka-dotted pill I found in the garden and how it gave me special powers.
 I looked for it last night, but couldn’t find it.
 However, I did come up with this beauty:

 As I got into college, I changed my major about 20 times, give or take 10.
 Here are a few things I wanted to be:

 6. Nutritionist – This was what I wanted to be in high school and college.
 I used to stand behind my mom while she cooked dinner and tell her how she was killing the family by frying our dinner in oil (I think she was sautéing).
 I was a great kid to have around.

 I got my degree in Biology and Nutrition, so I was well on my way, but never actually worked in the field of nutrition.
 By the time I got my degree, I wasn’t so interested in it.
 I used to eat chips and salsa for dinner every night and called that healthy eating.

 7. Environmentalist.
 My dad had a big influence on me when it came to the environment (and nutrition).
 He used to get upset at all the trees that were being cut down for new houses in our town.
 I wanted to change that.
 I joined GreenPeace.
 Then I found out they were a tiny bit extreme, so I let my membership run out.
 I considered a job in the environmental field, but thought the job outlook was poor.
 So, I didn’t pursue that.

 8. Physical Therapist.
 When I was in college, this was a really competitive major to get into and you had to be smart.
 So I gave that idea up.

-Check out that tan!
-Side note: When I pinned this to Pinterest, I accidentally pinned it on my board, “Things I Want To Snack On”
+Side note: I found a picture of Malibu Ken on Pinterest and when I pinned it I accidentally pinned it on my board, “Things I Want To Snack On”

 I can’t think of a #10.
 So, you tell me, when you were little, what did you want to be when you grew up?